Pjottos/siarne/README.md

 ## Optimization
 The main evaluation code is automatically vectorized and should therefore run blazing fast on many platforms.
-To give an impression, the `network_tick` benchmark on an i7-4790 runs at about 370 microseconds per iteration for 4096 neurons with 1024 connections per neuron.
-That's 11 billion connections per second.
+To give an impression, the `network_tick` benchmark on an i7-4790 runs at about 370 microseconds per tick for 4096 neurons with 1024 connections per neuron.
-If the benchmark is run with `target-cpu=native` the time per tick goes down to about 200 microseconds, or 21 billion connections per second.
+If the benchmark is run with `target-cpu=native` the time per tick goes down to about 200 microseconds.

 Currently the evaluation code is completely single threaded, future work includes looking at multithreading oppurtunities within a single network.